katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 ## What data are we starting with

-Metadata file, including individual and population names, as well as some environmental metadata.
+Metadata file, including individual and population names

+covariates inc. environmental metadata.

 The a genetic file.
 We will start with a VCF file.